Update: Introduction updated with information on Renault and Geely’s formal agreement.

-The report says that Geely wants to manufacture the Lynk & Co 01 SUV at Renault Samsung Motors (RSM)’ factory in Busan.
+Reuters reported that Geely wants to manufacture the Lynk & Co 01 SUV at Renault Samsung Motors (RSM)’ factory in Busan.
 It will simply outsource the job to RSM instead of acquiring the production site and managing the operation.
 The Lynk & Co 01 is available in gasoline, hybrid, and plug-in hybrid variants, and Geely is interested in overseas production of the gasoline and hybrid variants.
-RSM will make several Lynk & Co brand models, not just the 01.
+RSM will manufacture several Lynk & Co brand models, not just the 01, it added.

 The Lynk & Co 01’s hybrid variant uses a 106 kW (142 hp)/215 Nm (159 lb.-ft.)
 1.5L three-cylinder gasoline engine linked to a 7-speed DCT and a 40 kW (54 hp)/130 Nm (96 lb.-ft.) electric motor.
 A 1.8 kWh lithium-ion battery pack powers the electric motor.
 The hybrid system produces 197 PS (194 hp) of total power.

 Like in Europe, Lynk & Co models in the U.S. could come with a subscription option.
 Alain Visser, CEO, Lynk & Co International, told Bloomberg earlier that the subscription business model will be feasible in the United States.
-There’s no word on the timeline of Lynk & Co U.S. launch yet.
 We’ll update this story as and when new information emerges.

 Featured Image Source: Lynk & Co